mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/_index.md

 ---
 title: Developer setup
-description: Developer setup and guides for quickly getting started building apps
+description: Developer setup and guides for quickly getting started building Apps
 weight: 10
-aliases:
-  - /integrate/apps/quick-start-developer-setup
 ---

 To get started making Mattermost Apps, the first thing you need to do is set up your development environment via the [mattermost-app-examples repository](https://github.com/mattermost/mattermost-app-examples).
-Then you can follow language-specific guides to get started with the Apps Framework, or just start tinkering on your own.
+Then you can follow language-specific guides to get started with the Apps framework, or just start tinkering on your own.

 ## Prerequisites